jakebasile/reap/README.markdown

 **NOTE**: Reap will currently *NOT* work in virtualenv, due to an issue in the upstream dependency [keyring](http://pypi.python.org/pypi/keyring).

-To install the latest version of Reap, use Pip:
+To install the latest released version of Reap, use Pip:

     sudo pip install reap